T8RIN/ImageToolbox/README.md

   - Flipping
   - Previewing SVG, GIF and mostly all types of images
   - Saving to any specific folder
+  - Long press on save to choose one time output folder
   - Randomizing output filename
   - Embedded media picker